DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 For plane filtering, the `filter_out_plane` variable accepts multiple values (but can also be empty).

 Otherwise, the sessions are kept minimal.
-Most applications that are not needed are disabled (but can be used of course). `TPReplayApplication` is added to the `trg-segment`.
+Most applications that are not needed are disabled (but can be used of course).
 You can see an overview [here](#connecting-to-the-daq-system).

 ## Operational Monitoring
 A graph showing opmon data from `TPReplayModule` is available on Grafana: